 - Where’s the Tech?
 We use a lot of technology in my classroom, but slow and steady wins the race on this one.
 I don’t introduce iPads or laptops during the first week for a few reasons.
-To begin, it never fails: The first time using iPads or laptops always results in a little bit of anxiety for some kids (okay, and teachers) because it’s just never a seamless process.
+To begin, it never fails: The first time using iPads or laptops always results in a little bit of anxiety for some kids.
+It’s just never a seamless process.
 Second, I want us working face to face and building relationships without the distraction of technology.

 - On Differentiation: This is the one week of the year that I don’t do a ton of differentiation.
 I want this week to be accessible and exciting for all of my students, so I choose activities that most students can participate in and feel successful.
 That being said, with some adaptations, these plans would work best for grades 3-6.

 - What You Need: I have done my best to make a list of exactly what you need to have prepped for each day.
 Some of the resources include products in my store or others’ stores, or may include an Amazon Affiliate link to books or supplies.
 Most links are clickable to make it easy for you to find what you need!

 - Still not enough?
 If you find that you still need to supplement some more ideas, check out this huge post about First Week of School Activities for Big Kids!